tdekeyser/rustbuster/README.md

           Status code that will be ignored, e.g. 404,500 [default: 404] --filter-content-length <FILTER_CONTENT_LENGTH>
-          Content lengths that will be ignored, e.g. 20,300, or a range, e.g. 20-300 [default: Empty] -h, --help
+          Content lengths that will be ignored, e.g. 20,300, or a range, e.g. 20-300 [default: Empty] --filter-body <FILTER_BODY>
+          Ignore if text appears in the response body [default: Empty] -h, --help
           Print help
   -V, --version